 A two-speed pump on the low setting will not perform well if the filter is a little bit dirty.
 This is where the variable-speed pump shines.
 You can increase the pump speed a little bit and then continue using the filter.
 This increases the interval between backwashes, and therefore saves water.

 For an above-ground pool you have to buy a skimmer mechanism.
 Get one that attaches in a nice way.

 Most inground pools have one or more weirs, i.e. openings in the side at the surface level.
 Each weir should have a flap (also called a blade or gate), so that it draws water from the thinnest possible surface layer, not from the whole depth of the weir.

 The model shown in figure 4 has a spring-loaded hinge pin, so it can be used in a wide variety of settings, even if the weir was not originally designed to have a flap.

 I am perfectly happy with the classic Kreepy Krauly.
 It’s cheaper than most, reasonably effective, and easy to use.

 The Kreepy sometimes doesn’t pick up leaves as quickly and thoroughly as you might wish.
+If you want to catch every last leaf, the manual vacuum is the quickest way to do it.
 Also, there are sometimes twigs and other things that no automatic vacuum will ever catch.
-Some places, such a steps, will always have to be cleaned manually.
+Some places, such as steps, will always have to be cleaned manually.